 Date: April 21, 2020 | Duration: 1 hour

 David is a Managing Director based in Protiviti’s Orlando office.
 He has more than 20 years of experience in information security and IT Audit.
 He is a former federal agent and Computer Crime Investigator (CCI) for NASA’s Inspector General and for the United States Air Force Office of Special Investigations (AFOSI).
 As a CCI, David investigated computer intrusions and other violations of law relating to computer and communications systems.
-David leads the Florida IT Consulting and IT Audit practises and has assessed Information Technology related controls, reviewed security programmes and responded to security incidents at companies across the country.
+David leads the Florida IT Consulting and IT Audit practices and has assessed Information Technology related controls, reviewed security programs and responded to security incidents at companies across the country.

 Mike is a Director in Protiviti’s Orlando office.
 His main focus areas are PCI-DSS assessments, penetration testing, IT SOX, incident response & computer forensics, and information security reviews.
 Mike has experience serving clients across multiple industries, including: hospitality, healthcare (payer and provider), financial services, insurance, and restaurant & retail.
 Mike has a Bachelor's Degree in Computer Science from the University of Central Florida, and a Graduate Certificate in Computer Forensics, also from the University of Central Florida.

-Megha is a Senior Manager in Protiviti’s Information Security and Privacy practise in Orlando, Florida.
+Megha is a Senior Manager in Protiviti’s Information Security and Privacy practice in Orlando, Florida.
 She has a strong background in Information Security and IT consulting experience across multiple industries, including eCommerce, Healthcare, Theme Parks and Entertainment, Hospitality, Banking, Retail, and Insurance.
-Megha manages and leads IT Security and Privacy engagements, specialising in topics such as Cloud Security, IoT Security, Software Defined Networks (SDN), Citrix security, mobile device management solutions, network architecture, identity and access management, vulnerability assessments and penetration testing, social engineering, vendor management, incident response, end-to-end encryption, tokenisation, and EMV chip card technology.
+Megha manages and leads IT Security and Privacy engagements, specializing in topics such as Cloud Security, IoT Security, Software Defined Networks (SDN), Citrix security, mobile device management solutions, network architecture, identity and access management, vulnerability assessments and penetration testing, social engineering, vendor management, incident response, end-to-end encryption, tokenization, and EMV chip card technology.
 Megha has experience in conducting assignments based on various industry standards, including Cloud Security Alliance Cloud Control Matrix (CSA CCM), Payment Card Industry Data Security Standard (PCI-DSS), Healthcare Insurance Portability and Accountability Act (HIPAA), among others.
 She is a member of ISSA and ISACA.

-Uriah is a Manager in the Protiviti IT Consulting practise, specialising in information security and data privacy.
+Uriah is a Manager in the Protiviti IT Consulting practice, specializing in information security and data privacy.
 Prior to joining Protiviti, Uriah gained over 15 years of experience in the areas of incident response, threat hunting operations, breach analysis, network penetration, and vulnerability assessment during his time with the Department of Defense, National Center for Missing and Exploited Children and ATS.
 During his time with Protiviti, he has furthered this expertise through work with a wide variety of Protiviti’s client base.